noorhammodi/Comp472-project/README.md

 # Report
 The report can also be find on our shared google docs : https://docs.google.com/document/d/16JTKzBfRxTZjLQOXlL781Xp3SyU8lGIDOO8jrC1NxiA/edit#
 # AI Face Mask Detector
 The goal is to develop an AI that can analyze facial images and detect whether a person is wearing a face mask or not, as well as what type of mask they are wearing.
+We used Python.

 # Dataset
 This folder contains our picture dataset for testing and training.
 Inside these folders two folders, the pictures are sorted in the following categories: no_mask, cloth, surgical, n95.